the DoD's Cybersecurity Maturity Model (CMMC)

 One-On-One Industry Cybersecurity Support For Washington State Businesses that are in the Department of Defense (DoD) Supply

-Please consider participating in Impact Washington's Pilot Program to assist Washington State based businesses, who are in the Department of Defense (DoD) supply chain, to comply with cybersecurity requirements.
-This program offers a grant covering up to 80% of the costs for Security Gap Analysis, creating a Plan of Action and Milestones (POA&M), developing a draft System Security Plan (SSP), and other assistance to help companies prepare for emerging Department of Defense (DoD) Cybersecurity supplier requirements, including Cybersecurity Maturity Model Certification (CMMC) assessment.
+Participation in Impact Washington's Pilot Program to assist Washington State based businesses, who are in the Department of Defense (DoD) supply chain, to comply with cybersecurity requirements closed on November 30th.
+This program offered a grant covering up to 80% of the costs for Security Gap Analysis, creating a Plan of Action and Milestones (POA&M), developing a draft System Security Plan (SSP), and other assistance to help companies prepare for emerging Department of Defense (DoD) Cybersecurity supplier requirements, including Cybersecurity Maturity Model Certification (CMMC) assessment.
+Contact us below to be part of future programs